 The Company files income tax returns in the U.S. federal and certain state jurisdictions.
-The Company is no longer subject to U.S federal, state, and local income tax examinations by tax authorities for years prior to 2010, 2014, and 2015.
-The Company's 2010 through 2013 consolidated federal income tax returns are under examination by the IRS.
+The Company is no longer subject to U.S. federal, state and local income tax examinations by tax authorities for years prior to 2017.
+The Company's 2010 through 2013 consolidated federal income tax return IRS examination was finalized in 2020.